MaikKlein/maikklein.github.io/content/geometric-algebra.md

 # Wedge product
 Before we start, let me briefly introduce the wedge product.
 The wedge product will give us the signed area that two vectors are spanning.

-We start of with two properties:
+We start of with three properties:

 $$ \vec{u} \wedge \vec{v} = -(\vec{v} \wedge \vec{u}) $$